16 Types of Crassula Varieties with Names and Pictures

 Silver Dollar Jade, Silver Dollar Plant, Crassula arborescens

-Crassula arborescens commonly called Silver Dollar Jade or Silver Dollar Plant is among the popular succulent plants which bears rounded blue-gray leaves with maroon edges and small maroon speckles on the upper surface.
+Crassula arborescens commonly called Silver Dollar Jade or Silver Dollar Plant is among the popular succulent plants and bears rounded, blue-gray leaves with maroon edges and small maroon speckles on the upper surface.

 The small maroon speckles are technically called 'hydathodes' whose function is to help the plant absorb moisture from the atmosphere.
 They are especially useful in the plant's naturally dry environment.